‘World’s Sexiest Nurse’ Lauren Drain Posts Side-By-Side Topless Photos For Transformation Tuesday

 “Ladies, you’re not losing your body, you’re building a life… A #transformationtuesday I’m proud of… Do you agree?” wrote Lauren.

-Fans seemed to love the post as it quickly racked up more than 44,000 likes.
+Fans seemed to love the post since the social media share quickly racked up more than 44,000 likes.
 Lauren’s many admirers also took the time to shower the stunner with compliments in the comments section.

 “Wow a very happy #TransformationTuesday indeed Lauren you look amazing but most of all glad you feel it!! #Beautiful,” praised a fan.